ret4o/Linear_Regression/README.md

     def calc(x,y):
         xbar = sum(x)/(len(x))
         ybar = sum(y)/(len(y))
-xbar and ybar are the average values from the txt file.

         SSxx=0
         SSyy=0
         SPxy=0
-SSxx and SSyy are the some of squares for and y respectively.
-SPxy is the sum of products.
+SSxx and SSyy are the sum of squares for and y respectively.
+SPxy is the sum of products. xbar and ybar are the average values from the txt file.

         for ii in range(len(x)):
             SSxx+=(x[ii]-xbar)**2